Interlibrary Loan is a free service available to SUNY Canton students, faculty and staff.

 Delivery time varies.
-Your requested material may be here in a few days, but a week to 10 days is typical.
+Requested loans may be here in a few days, but a week to 10 days is typical.
 Requests for popular and rare items often take much longer.
-Because it can take considerable time, Interlibrary Loan is not a good choice for research projects due in a few days.
+An article/copy request could arrive in as little as an hour or two, but a day or several days is common.

 Those who need materials sooner should consider other means.
 SUNY Canton students, for example, have borrowing privileges at St. Lawrence University, Canton Free Library, Clarkson, SUNY Potsdam, and all other SUNY colleges.
 It may be faster to go directly to these libraries yourself.
 Ask at the Research Desk about checking other library catalogs.

 If the ILL department is unable to borrow an item, the patron is notified by email and the request is "unfilled."
 This is done after a reasonable attempt has been made to obtain the item.
 We try to fill all requests, but all loans are dependent on the willingness of other libraries to supply the materials and we cannot guarantee any request will be filled.

 Other reasons a request may be go unfilled:

 - The patron did not provide enough information in the Request form